quantum9Innovation/impostor/README.md

-# impostor
+# Impostor

-Pollsters poll the public, impostor polls the pollsters
+Pollsters poll the public, Impostor polls the pollsters.